isc-projects/kea/doc/sphinx/arm/install.rst

 Building from source code requires the following software installed on the system:

+-  The development tools meson, ninja, and pkg-config.

 -  Boost C++ libraries (https://www.boost.org/).
 The oldest Boost version used for testing is 1.67 (although Kea may also work with older versions e.g. 1.66).
 The Boost system library must also be installed.